abirbelkaroub/CRUD_OOP_PHP_new/README.md

 - Display all tasks
 - Update an existing task
 - Delete a task
+- Track creation and update time of tasks
 ---
 ## Installation
 1. Clone the repository